How I Put Together My Newsletter

 Then I jot all of these ideas down in a running list (on my phone, in my notebook, or whatever else that’s within reach).
 By the time I sit down to write, I have a mix of thoughts, links, and insights waiting for me.

 From there, it’s about shaping these vague ideas into something meaningful and easy to digest.
 Whatever feels most relevant in the moment will often make it into the newsletter.
-Life is full of things that can be inspiring if you only look closely enough.
-And when I get bored of the newsletters I put out, I turn it upside down and start all over.
+When I get bored of the newsletters I put out, I turn it upside down and start all over.

 In other words, I think genuine excitement and passion are contagious.
-It’ll travel further and it will be transmitted to even more people.
+It’ll travel and is passed on to even more people.
 When you’re truly excited, it spreads, and it keeps finding corners of the world you didn’t expect.

-So I tend to love newsletters that feel genuine and aren’t overwhelming.
+So I tend to gravitate towards newsletters that feel genuine and aren’t overwhelming.
 The ones that lean into depth and make you think, but still manage to keep things light.
-We all need a break from the serious, and playfulness is just as important to me.
+I need a break from the serious every now and then, and playfulness is just as important to me.

 So that’s how this labour of love comes together.
-I don’t have an assistant—it’s just me and my computer.
+I don’t have an assistant—it’s just me and my little notebook.
 I set aside an hour (or two) every two weeks to work on it.
-People ask how I’m able to do this week after week, and it’s really just about three things:
+I’m able to do this week after week because of three things:

-• A scheduled time and a repeatable format (simple list of 10),
+• A set time and a clean format of 10 favorite things.

-• Sending out a newsletter I’d actually read, full of things I’m genuinely interested in.
+• Sending out a newsletter I’d actually want read.

 If you don’t already, you can subscribe below!